aanharits/aanharits/README.md

 ###

-<p align="left">💡 II’m a Fullstack Developer with a big passion for building end-to-end web applications.
+<p align="left">💡 A Student with passionate about Fullstack Developer for building end-to-end web applications. and I enjoy learning and experimenting with new technologies — whether it’s building APIs, integrating authentication, or optimizing UI/UX for better performance.</p>
-I love turning ideas into real projects — from designing clean, responsive frontends to developing powerful and efficient backends.</p>

 ###